This is the multi-page printable view of this section. Click here to print.

 1. Open-source software management - Enable or disable findings for Vulnerabilities and Malicious Packages, Outdated Dependencies, Unmaintained Dependencies, Unpinned Direct Dependencies, Unused Direct Dependencies, License Risks

-2. Source code management system configuration - Enable, disable, or customize out-of-the-box policies source code posture management (SCPM)
+2. Repository security posture management configuration - Enable, disable, or customize out-of-the-box policies repository security posture management (RSPM)

 3. Custom - Create custom policies from scratch or from pre-defined policy templates